Skip to main content

 • Maintenance and security expenses

 How does this immediately help you?
 It doesn’t.
-However, it allows you deduct these expenses in the future through depreciation or if you sell the rental property.
+However, it allows you to deduct these expenditures in the future through depreciation, or recover them when you sell the rental property.
 See our capitalizing construction interest and carrying costs section for a bunch more information.

 Recap of Getting the Rental Business Launched

-A real estate investor could look at three discrete buckets of expenses or expenditures depending on different phases or timelines as you go from no rental to your first tenant or guest-
+A real estate investor could look at three discrete buckets of expenditures depending on different phases or timelines as you go from no rental to your first tenant or guest-

 • You are considering purchasing your first rental property, but haven’t targeted one in particular.
 You incur some costs for a conference and for your pals at WCG CPAs & Advisors to assist in launching an LLC.
-These are start-up costs, and they may be immediately deducted as expenses if $5,000 or less, or amortized over 15 years (yuck).
+These are start-up costs under Section 195.
+If the rental activity actually begins, up to $5,000 may be deducted in the year the activity begins, with the remaining amount amortized over 180 months.
+The $5,000 deduction is reduced once total start-up expenditures exceed $50,000.
+Yuck.

-Jason Watson, CPA, is a partner and the CEO of WCG CPAs & Advisors, a boutique yet progressive tax, accounting and rental property consultation firm with over 90 team members headquartered in Colorado serving real estate investors worldwide.
+Jason Watson, CPA, is a partner and the CEO of WCG CPAs & Advisors, a boutique yet progressive tax, accounting and rental property consultation and real estate CPA firm with over 90 team members and 7 partners headquartered in Colorado serving real estate investors worldwide.

 Jason Watson CPA LinkedIn Jason Watson CPA Email